 We know that the first weeks at UQ can be daunting for first year students.
-Consequently, we have organised a Welcome Session for you during Orientation Week and prepared the Bachelor of Education First Year Student Handbook to ease you into study as a pre-service teacher.
+Consequently, we have organised a Welcome Session for you during Orientation Week and have prepared the Undergraduate Teacher Education Handbook to ease you into study as a pre-service teacher.